carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p5-vehicle-detection/README.md

 ---
 ### Discussion
-<mark>Briefly discuss any problems / issues you faced in your implementation of this project.
+<mark>Briefly discuss any problems / issues you faced in your implementation of
+this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?</mark>

-This project was one of the toughest CV ones in this course, mainly due to the following
-issues:
+This project was really challenging.
+We followed a traditional Computer Vision approach, which was great from a learning experience in order to better appreciate more modern approaches, like Deep Learning.
+The following factors made the project harder than the previous CV projects:

  - **Computational time**, main limiting factor in this project.
 It was very hard to trade off frame rate and accuracy.
 This mainly due to the **sliding window**